meilisearch/meilisearch-rust/README.md

 }

 fn main() { block_on(async move {
-    // Create a client (without sending any request so that can't fail) let client = Client::new("http://localhost:7700", "masterKey");
+    let client = Client::new("http://localhost:7700", "masterKey");

     // An index is where the documents are stored.